Summary

 Limitations

-The SUMIFS function has some limitations you should be aware of:
+The SUMIFS function has several limitations you should be aware of:

 • Conditions in SUMIFS are joined by AND logic.
 In other words, all conditions must be TRUE in order for a cell to be included in a sum.
 To sum cells with OR logic, you can use a workaround in simple cases.